What is a Community of Practice?

 - Teaching and Learning for the Heart and Mind

 Each community of practice has a different structure and flow of events.
-The best way to get involved is to sign up for email list(s) of the communities you're interested in participate in a meeting.
-For updated contact information for each of these communities, see CoP Facilitators list
+The best way to get involved is to sign up for email updates and then attend a meeting in person.
+For updated contact information for each of these communities, see the CoP Facilitators list.

 Past or Dormant Communities of Practice

-The following communities were previously active on campus, but may not be active currently.
+The following communities were previously active on campus, but may not be currently active.

 - Aboriginal Initiatives Community of Practice